team-cirno/Project-Cirno-Ancient/README.md

 # Project-Cirno
-# This project or  program is written for help for math.
+# This project or program is written for corporation manage software.